-Salobrena (Spanish: Salobreña) is known as “the jewel of the Costa Tropical” – its long dark sound beaches and pleasant temperatures make the town an ideal all-year-round destination in southern Spain.
-The picture-postcard town is located on the Costa Tropical, the southern Mediterranean coast of Spain, in Andalusia.
-It is just 20 min east of Almunecar and 50 min south of Granada city by car.
+Salobrena is known as “the jewel of the Costa Tropical” – its long dark sound beaches and pleasant temperatures make the town an ideal all-year-round destination in southern Spain.

-The history of Salobrena dates back over 6000 years.
-The higher part of its Old Town is dominated by a 10th-century Moorish castle erected on an impressive over 100 m (328 ft) high rocky hill.
-The town is surrounding by lush sugar cane plantations.
-Azucar Guadalfeo, built in the neighboring village of La Caleta in 1860–1861, was the last working cane sugar factory in Europe; it closed in 2006, now housed a little museum with exhibits.
+Salobrena is surrounding by tropical vegetation, orchards, and lush sugar cane plantations.
+Azucarera del Guadalfeo, built in the neighboring village of La Caleta in 1861, was the oldest cane sugar mill in Andalusia and the last in Europe; it closed in 2006, now housed a little museum with exhibits.

 The climate in Salobrena is mild tropical.
 The number of tourists coming to rest in the town in winter is increasing every year.
 Although not everyone dares to swim in the winter sea, the air temperature during the day, even in the coldest months, rises to 20–22°C (68–71°F).

 Useful information about Salobrena